OlgaUtochka/FSDK_docs/doc/demo_programs/cpp_demos.md

 The program operates in three modes:

 * **enrollment** – face detection in a group of images, creation of a template for each face, and saving the templates to a file.
-* **identifying** – face detection in one image, template creation, and matching of the template with every template created in the enrollment mode and loaded from the file.
+* **identification** – face detection in one image, template creation, and matching of the template with every template created in the enrollment mode and loaded from the file.
 * **verification** – detection of faces in two images, creation of two templates and their matching.

 Launch parameters in the **enrollment** mode: